ramashanker/aws/certification/day13/Concept.md

     EFS volumes provide a simple, scalable, and persistent file storage for use with your Amazon ECS tasks.
     With Amazon EFS, storage capacity is elastic, growing and shrinking automatically as you add and remove files

+    Amazon Elastic File System (EFS) Standard–IA storage class The Standard–IA storage class reduces storage costs for files that are not accessed every day

 ### EBS
     Amazon Elastic Block Store (Amazon EBS) is an easy-to-use, scalable, high-performance block-storage service designed for Amazon Elastic Compute Cloud
     Amazon EBS works with AWS KMS to encrypt and decrypt your EBS volume